mufan-li/mufan-li.github.io/auffinger_chen.md

 be Lipschitz in $$x$$.
 We will omit the proof of these results as they are not important to the main goal of this blog post.
-Instead we will state the following Lemma containing the desired results.
+Instead we will state the following Lemma containing the desired estimates.

 ---